MicrosoftDocs/bot-docs/articles/deploy-bot-github.md

 ---
-title: Deploy a bot to Azure from Github | Microsoft Docs
+title: Deploy a bot to Azure from GitHub | Microsoft Docs
-description: Learn how to deploy a bot to Azure from Github and enable continuous integration.
+description: Learn how to deploy a bot to Azure from GitHub and enable continuous integration.
 author: RobStand
 ms.author: rstand
 manager: rstand
 ms.topic: article
 ms.prod: bot-framework
 ms.date:
-ms.reviewer: rstand
+ms.reviewer:
 ---

-# Deploy a bot to Azure from Github
+# Deploy a bot to Azure from GitHub

 Azure allows continuous integration of your Git repository with your Azure deployment.
 With continuous integration, when you change and build your bot's code, the bot will automatically deploy to Azure.
-This tutorial shows you how to deploy a bot to Azure via continuous integration from Github.
+This tutorial shows you how to deploy a bot to Azure via continuous integration from GitHub.

+> [!NOTE]
+> If you created a bot with the Azure Bot Service, your bot deployment was part of the Azure Bot Service bot
+> creation process.

 ## Prerequisites

-- A <a href="http://github.com/" target="_blank">GitHub account</a>
-- Git
-- An Azure account
-- Etc.
+You must have a Microsoft Azure subscription before you can deploy a bot to Azure.
+If you do not already have a subscription, you can register for a <a href="https://azure.microsoft.com/en-us/free/" target="_blank">free trial</a>.
+Additionally, the process described by this article requires <a href="https://git-scm.com/downloads" target="_blank">Git</a> and a <a href="http://GitHub.com/" target="_blank">GitHub</a> account.

 [!include[Pre-deployment considerations](~/includes/snippet-deploy-considerations.md)]

 ## Step 1: Get a GitHub repository

-Start by <a href="https://help.github.com/articles/fork-a-repo/" target="_blank">forking</a> the GitHub repository that contains the code for the bot that you want to deploy.
+Start by <a href="https://help.GitHub.com/articles/fork-a-repo/" target="_blank">forking</a> the GitHub repository that contains the code for the bot that you want to deploy.

 > [!NOTE]
-> This tutorial uses the <a href="https://github.com/fuselabs/echobot" target="_blank">echobot</a> GitHub repository, which contains the Node.js code for creating a simple bot.
+> This tutorial uses the <a href="https://GitHub.com/fuselabs/echobot" target="_blank">echobot</a> GitHub repository, which contains the Node.js code for creating a simple bot.
 Be sure to replace "*echobotsample*" with your bot ID in all settings and URLs that are shown in the examples.

 ## Step 2: Create an Azure web app